sinsinkun/raylib-eav/README.md

 The advantage of sqlite is that it's designed to be embedded into applications, removing the need for running a separate MySQL instance in the background.

+### Future Ideas
+- new button for adding new values to attributes allowing multiple
+- right click menu for new blueprints, adding attributes to blueprints, and deleting blueprints
+- right click menu for deleting entities
+- confirmation modal for deletion

 <img src="assets/screenshot.png" width="600x" />

 ## Installation (with MSYS2)